PCMDI/pcmdi_metrics/README.md

 make html
 ```
 The `make clean` command is optional and deletes the existing docs/build folder, which is populated by `make html`.
 To view your changes locally, open pcmdi_metrics/docs/build/html/index.html with a browser.
-If it does not build as expected, first try running "make clean" before building again.
+If it does not build as expected, first try running `make clean` before building again.

 Build for github
 ----------------